Structural dynamics of a model of amorphous silicon: Introduction

 In this paper, we employ a relatively simple model for the dynamics of a-Si, as first introduced by Wooten, Winer and Weaire (WWW) \cite{wooten1985computer}.
 The atomic structure in this model is described as a so-called continuous random network (CRN), in which each silicon atom has exactly four covalent bonds to other silicon neighbors.
 To each CRN-configuration, an energy is attributed using the Keating potential \cite{keating1966effect}.
 The dynamics consists of a sequence of bond transpositions proposed at random locations, and accepted or rejected according to the Metropolis algorithm.
+This technique allows for the simulation of the dynamics of a-Si over time scales that are much longer than those accessible to molecular dynamics (MD), at the expense of being a much cruder description.
+There is a however a connection between the two time scales.
+Within our Monte Carlo (MC) dynamics, the probability that a specific bond transposition is proposed in one MC unit of time is $2/(4*3*3*N)=1/(18N)$.
+Here, factors $1/N$, $1/4$, $1/3$ and $1/3$ respectively arise from picking a random atom (out of $N$ total atoms), then one of its four neighbours, next twice one of the three remaining neighbors, and the factor of $2$ comes from the possibility to generate the same string of atoms from two different ends.
+The acceptance probability is then $\exp(-\beta \Delta E)$, where $\Delta E$ is the energy difference between the initial and final states.
+Thus, the rate of structural changes in the sample is $(1/18N)\exp(-\beta\Delta E)$.